Manaslu Circuit Trek - 15 Days

 Pung Gyen Gompa (or Pungyen Monastery) is another main attraction of the Manaslu Circuit trek.
 This Buddhist monastery is situated at an altitude of 4,100 meters.
 Trekking in the remote Manaslu region and exploring this peaceful monastery is like finding a hidden gem.

-Additionally, this monastery is surrounded by peaceful nature, where you can witness yaks graze peacefully in the stunning background of the snow-capped Manaslu range.
+Additionally, this monastery is surrounded by peaceful nature, where you can witness yaks grazing peacefully in the stunning background of the snow-capped Manaslu range.

 Birendra Tal (Lake)